praveen536/weather-app/README.md

 # weather-app
-Create app for weather forecast in simple manner by following the udemy classes to get understand the step by step process of working with node and expressjs this is the best way to learn the things by own way.
+Create app for weather forecast created with node and expressjs.

 Installation
 firstly you have to get the key from mapbox and weatherstack website: